Mar5bar/VisualPDEInputs/README.md

 |``max-label`` | Label showing the maximum value of the slider. | unset |
 |``host`` | Host of the VisualPDE simulation. | ``https://visualpde.com``|

+Regardless of the set `min`, `max`, and `value`, you will not be able to set parameter values outside the range enforced by the attached VisualPDE simulations.

 ### Buttons

 Buttons (Play/Pause and Reset) use similar (simpler) syntax.
 ```